matthew-brett/dash-grant/case_for_support.md

 and live instruction.
 Open edX has extensive mechanisms for customization.

 **Objectives**: We will seed and grow the community of contribution by applying open-source methods and process.
-Community and process develops by shared work, and reflection on that work.
+Community and process develop by shared work, and reflection on that work.
 We will use rapid iteration to support that process.